mcgill-a/whichone/README.md

 (Python 3.x) > pip3 install -r requirements.txt

 ```
+* Create and setup a 'defaults.py' file in the config directory (example file included)
+* Create a new app on the [Sotify Developer Dashboard](https://developer.spotify.com/dashboard/)
+* Add the app 'Client ID' and 'Client Secret' tokens to defaults.py

 ## Usage

-Once all of the dependencies have been installed:
+Once all of the dependencies have been installed and the config file is setup:
-* Create and setup a 'defaults.py' file in the config directory (example file included)
 * Run the server: <b>python run.py</b>
 * Go to http://localhost:8080/ to access the site